 It’s a separate form, which doesn’t replace nor affect your U.S. expat’s obligation to file FinCEN Form 114.
 You need to check the requirements and relevant reporting thresholds of each form to determine if you need to file Form 8938, Statement of Specified Foreign Financial Assets.

-A U.S. citizen, a GreenCard holder or a dual citizen living abroad have to file Form 8938 if they meet following requirements.
+A U.S. citizen, a GreenCard holder, or a dual citizen living abroad has to file Form 8938 if they meet the following requirements.
 If a single individual (or a married person who is filing separately):

 - holds assets, with a total value of more than $200,000 on the last day of the tax year